 Like individual little cakes for your guests, these little treats will please both young and old and are easy to eat.
 Like individual little cakes for you guests, these little treats will please both young and old.
 The beauty of cupcakes is being able to provide a variety of flavours.
-Think carrot cake, banana bread, chocolate and red velvet!
+Think carrot cake, banana bread, lemon, chocolate and red velvet!
 There’s sure to be something for everyone.

 Buttery, sweet treats that melt in your mouth.
 Have a mix of mini Danish pastries, tartlets, croissants and more for your next tea party.

 Treat the office to a late breafast for morning tea.
 Bacon and egg muffns are the perfect mid-morning meal that will boost office morale and productivity.
 For an added touch of class, why not make them egg and bacon bagels?
 Yum!

 Delicious, fresh and dainty finger tea sandwiches with a variety of the best gourmet fillings.
 Try smoked salmon, cucumber, chicken, roast beef or tuna.